 The Adamic curse will still be upon the serpent: and dust will be the serpent's food (Isaiah 65:25b).

-Babylon was the birthplace of institutionalized astrology and idolatry at the Tower of Babel; the Kingdom of Babylon destroyed the Holy Temple, the house of the God of Israel; and the rebuilt city of Babylon will be Antichrist's capitol in the Great Tribulation.
+Babylon was the birthplace of institutionalized astrology and idolatry at the Tower of Babel (Babylon and Babel are the same word in Hebrew, bawvel); the Kingdom of Babylon destroyed the Holy Temple, the house of the God of Israel; and the rebuilt city of Babylon will be Antichrist's capitol in the Great Tribulation.
 Pointedly, each of these epochal instances have to do with the overthrow of God and the establishment of Satan as God.

 As for Edom, at least two reasons are specified for their judgment: their everlasting enmity toward Israel, and their desire to possess the Land that Israel had lost to Assyria and Babylon in terrible, devastating judgments (Ezekiel 35:10-14).

-An interesting aside here is that all demons (except those spoken of in 2 Peter 2:4 and Jude 1:6) will be imprisoned in these locations and no demon will be with Satan in the Abyss.
+An interesting aside here is that all demons (except those spoken of in 2 Peter 2:4 and Jude 1:6) will be imprisoned in Edom and Babylon, meaning that no demon will be with Satan in the Abyss.
 We can derive this from Isaiah 24:21-22:

 21. So it will happen in that day, that the LORD will punish the host of heaven on high, and the kings of the earth on earth.
 22. They will be gathered together like prisoners in the dungeon, and will be confined in prison; and after many days they will be punished.

 The translations of the passage are diverse.
-However, the following can be gathered from common threads among the translations and from related passages:
+However, the following can be gathered from common threads among the translations and related

 1. The verses prior to Isaiah 24:21-22 describe the Great Tribulation, setting the context of the passage.